yvonnw/nodeproject/webServer/readMe.txt

 [Feature list]:
-1. create story and task via web page
+1. create story and task via web page (public/addStoryAndTask.html)

+[2017_10_24]
+Load story and task from db to webpage is done. story can be identified from tasks.

+Currently, all the stories and taskes are displayed in the order of what response gives, it will confuse user.
+Improvement is needed to group all the takes together and display under its story.

 [2017_10_20]